awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-create.md

-# Create a SageMaker Experiment<a name="experiments-create"></a>
+# Create an Amazon SageMaker Experiment<a name="experiments-create"></a>

-Create a Amazon SageMaker experiment to track your SageMaker training, processing, and transform jobs\.
+Create an Amazon SageMaker experiment to track your SageMaker training, processing, and transform jobs\.

 The following procedure shows you how to create a SageMaker experiment for a SageMaker training, processing, or transform job\.
 Steps labeled as \(Studio\) describe how to view the experiment in Amazon SageMaker Studio\.
 You don't have to run the experiment in Studio to view the experiment in Studio\.